ADULT NURSING

 Nursing in Context

 This module will consider what it means to be a professional nurse within current health practice, critically evaluating the role and purpose of modern nursing.
 The values and behaviours discussed in this module will be integrated and developed within clinical learning during placements and simulation opportunities.
-The module will enable the student to understand the psycho-social and political determinants of health on individuals, groups and society.
+The module will enable you to understand the psycho-social and political determinants of health on individuals, groups and society.
 This will be through an exploration of the history, structure, policy, economics and political influences of the NHS and an introduction to theoretical frameworks underpinning the concepts of health, ill health, illness and public health.
 Using evidence-based research and a case study approach, students will be able to discuss health associated problems and identify evidence-based solutions.
 The role of the nurse and other professionals who promote health and provide care to individuals, groups and society will be examined.
-This will include an exploration of the professional values & behaviour, communication and self-awareness requirements of nurses.
+This will include an exploration of the professional values and behaviour, communication and self-awareness requirements of nurses.

 Nursing Practice - Part 1